 Well it wasn’t anything of biblical proportions but I was feeling frustrated that the projects I was working on were not considering the bigger picture and the needs of the business and the people working in it.
 Yes this was quite a few years ago and change management wasn’t perhaps as widely appreciated then.
 The project management ethos was all about fast and effective delivery of a product – the latest IT system or software for DYI project management or systems that change most frequently or if you were lucky pushing through a business process change.
 Anyway the case was made for change managers where I worked and I transitioned into that sphere and some would say never looked back.

 However, that is not true.
-I do frequently look back and rely on my project management expertise with many change events.
+I do frequently look back and rely on my project management expertise with many change events and all the tips for executive assistants that I have.
 It’s great that I have that foundation there and know all the tips and tricks of being a good PM.
 It is interesting for me to reflect on developments in project management – new methodologies take root and tips and tricks come from other sources.
 There are many good resources out on the net for you to peruse – I like this list of project management tips from Villanova University and a quick Google will bring up a number of other articles but I do notice a shift in the styling and approach with people affects, learning needs and communications needs all appearing in these top ten lists of project management essentials.
 Interestingly these are all areas that I consider change management’s domain.

 We need to remember that we use project management for the organization and planning tools of so many jobs, contracts or whatever tasks you may be working on.
 Think about the last change event you did, you probably had to plan and organize it and your project management skills came to the fore.
 No matter if your formally trained or just know how to structure activities through experience that knowledge stays with you.